eshathakur/cse15l-lab-reports/LabReport3.md

 I used chatGPT to research 4 different command line options for the command `find`, here is the link: [ChatGPT](https://chat.openai.com)
 <br>
-<br>1. `-type` : this option searches for specific files, for examples, `-type d` would search only for directories, while `-type f` would search for regular files.
+<br>1. `-type` : this option searches for specific files, for example, `-type d` would search only for directories, while `-type f` would search for regular files.
 <br>I show how to use `-type d` below:
 ```
 find stringsearch-data -type d